 Edward J. Gracely, PhD (Temple University) Department of Epidemiology and Biostatistics

 .
 Associate Professor.
 Statistics, experimental design/research methods and statistical analysis, clinical trials.

 William J. Hickey, PhD (Northwestern University) Department of Health Management and Policy

 .
 Associate Teaching Professor.
 Organization behavior, health care administration.

-Warren Hilton, MA (Indiana University of Pennsylvania) Assistant Dean for Student and External Affairs
+Warren Hilton, PhD (Indiana University of Pennsylvania) Associate Dean for Student and External Affairs

 .
 Assistant Teaching Professor.
 Leadership development, organizational management, health disparities training.

 Mary E. Hovinga, PhD, MPH (University of Michigan) Associate Dean of Academic Affairs; Department of Epidemiology and Biostatistics